codeselfstudy/codeselfstudy_wiki/src/codeselfstudy/index.md

 ### Code Self Study Website

-TODO

 The website repo can be found [here](https://github.com/codeselfstudy/codeselfstudy/).
+See the main `README.md` in that repo for installation instructions.

 ### Browser Extensions

-TODO
+The browser extensions (Firefox and Chrome) can be found at [codeselfstudy/codeselfstudy_browser_extension](https://github.com/codeselfstudy/codeselfstudy_browser_extension).

-They can be found [here](https://browser.codeselfstudy.com/).
+They can be installed [here](https://browser.codeselfstudy.com/).

 ### News Site

 TODO